 The stratified random sampling approach applied for sample size calculation for the monitoring survey must meet all the requirements under Appendix 3 of Guideline: Sampling and surveys for CDM project activities and programmes of activities.

 Continuity in the project’s monitoring activities is maintained, and PD can justify that no monitoring gaps exist (especially for SDG parameters) within the Monitoring Period(s).
 However, if gap(s) exist, the project shall justify that conservative approach(es) have been applied in line with section 3 of the Deviation Approval Requirements and Procedures (version 1.1) and overarching GS principles (as applicable).

+Appendix 3: SDG 13 and SDG 1 value for each VPA

+SDG 13: